mrfitzpa/fancytypes/docs/index.rst

 ------------------------------

-For those new to the ``fancytypes`` library, it is recommended that they take a look at the :ref:`examples_sec` page, which contains a code example that shows how one can use the ``fancytypes`` library.
-While going through the example, readers can consult the :ref:`reference_guide_sec` to understand what each line of code is doing.
+For those new to the ``fancytypes`` library, it is recommended that they take a look at the :ref:`examples_sec` page, which contain a code examples that show how one can use the ``fancytypes`` library.
+While going through the examples, readers can consult the :ref:`reference_guide_sec` to understand what each line of code is doing.